Ultimate Guide for Buying Property in Singapore (Local vs Foreigner)

 - A resale EC that is more than five years old

-- A privatised EC that is more than 10 years old
+- A privatized EC that is more than 10 years old

-4. If you’re a Singapore PR buying with a non-Singapore PR:
+4. Singapore PR buying with a non-Singapore PR

 - A resale EC that is more than five years old

-- A privatised EC that is more than 10 years old
+- A privatized EC that is more than 10 years old

-5. If you’re jointly buying as a non-Singapore PR couple
+5. Jointly buying as a non-Singapore PR couple

-- A privatised EC that is more than 10 years old
+- A privatized EC that is more than 10 years old

 3. Private Properties

-Unlike public housing, private properties have lesser restrictions and are a foreigner typically be more favourable in buying in Singapore.
-They also come with better fittings, designs and are generally closer to the Central Business District (CBD).
+Unlike public housing, private properties have fewer restrictions and are typically more favorable for foreigners buying in Singapore.
+They also come with better fittings, designs, and are generally closer to the Central Business District (CBD).
 If you’re buying a private condominium, they also come with facilities such as swimming pools, gyms, saunas, and more.

 Here are the common property types that foreigners are eligible to buy: